Getting Started

 Picking a Backend

-GX ships with two native backends — pick per-invocation on the CLI, or declare the choice in the source file itself.
+GX ships with three native backends — pick per-invocation on the CLI, or declare the choice in the source file itself.

 # Default: C backend (bundled TCC, fast, zero-dependency)